icebreakerone/ib1-technical-docs/docs/metadata.md

 : The URL of this specific instance of the API.
 It is interpolated into the `url` specified in the OpenAPI file using the `endpointURL` variable.

 `ib1:oauthIssuer`
-: Where access to data requires end user consent or se, the URL of the [OAuth Issuer](https://datatracker.ietf.org/doc/html/rfc8414#section-2) which is used to authenticate before accessing this Data Service.
+: Where access to data requires end user consent or selection of an account at the provider, the URL of the [OAuth Issuer](https://datatracker.ietf.org/doc/html/rfc8414#section-2) which is used to authenticate before accessing this Data Service.
+This field is required for data with a `ib1:sensitivityClass` of `IP1-SP`, and may be used for other classes.

 `ib1:heartbeatDescription`
 : An optional URL of an OpenAPI file (with Server specified as `dcat:endpointDescription`), which contains a single Path with a 200 response defined.
 This term will typically be the URL of one of a small number of standard OpenAPI files published in the Registry.